Dancyville United Methodist Church and Cemetery

 Dancyville United Methodist Church is a historic church in the Dancyville community in Haywood County, Tennessee.
 The church and its cemetery were listed on the National Register of Historic Places in 1991.
+The church survives as the oldest United Methodist Church in West Tennessee.

-The church property was deeded to the Methodist Church in 1835.
+The church property was deeded to the Methodist Church on April 1, 1835.
 Two years later, in 1837, the congregation was organized and a log church building was built on the property.
 The current building was completed in 1850, replacing the log church.
 It is a wood frame building in a Greek Revival design, built from trees growing on the church grounds; the lumber was hewn and sawed by hand.
+In the early 1950's basement was built to house a modern kitchen, bathrooms, an assembly room, and Sunday school rooms.
+The adjoining cemetery dates to 1830.
 It is one of only a few extant antebellum churches in rural west Tennessee.